 Another BP Podcast is up.
 You can listen on Libsyn, iTunes, Spotify, and Stitcher.
 Probably the easiest way to keep up the podcast since we don’t have a regular schedule is to subscribe at one of the links above.

-You can also support the podcast as a patron (the primary benefit now is that you get the podcasts considerably earlier than everyone else.
+You can also support the podcast as a patron.
+The primary benefit now is that you get the podcasts considerably earlier than everyone else.
 I am toying with the idea of doing a patron Youtube Livestream chat, if people are interested, in the next few weeks.

 On this episode, I talk to Josiah Neeley and Doug McCoullough.
 Hosts of the center-Right Urbane Cowboys podcast, they have had Reihan Salam, Avik Roy, Ramesh Ponnuru, and myself, as guests.
 They do the “brown representation” well, in other words.

 Most we talk about the French-Amhari wars.
 All of us stake somewhat different positions on this conflict within modern conservatism and try to hash out a path to the future.f

 A comment below set me off because it’s so dumb.
 In the 1980s brown Americans were so marginal that my parents were excited when they saw a little Indian boy in a cereal commercial.